The Email Newsletter

 We now send monthly news bulletins to members, giving information about the latest goings on at the Marlowe Society, as well as providing news of theatrical productions of Marlowe plays, play readings, events, and other items of interest to our Society members.
 You do not have to be a member to receive the newsletter.
 You can sign up for the newsletter by completing the simple form on the right sidebar of this page (See ‘Join the Mailing List’).

-The publications below are deprecated and no longer in print or circulation.
-They are merely listed to showcase what the Society has published in the past.
-Plans are afoot to launch new publications.
-Stay tuned for more details.
+The publications below are no longer in print or circulation.
+They are listed to show what the Society has published in the past.

 The Marigold was a Marlowe Society newsletter that was published twice a year in the Spring and the Autumn.
 It has now been replaced by the Email newsletter (see above).